sphinx-doc/sphinx/doc/extdev/logging.rst

         The default is ``False``.

       **location**
-        Where the message emitted.
+        Where the message was emitted.
 For more detail, see :meth:`SphinxLoggerAdapter.warning`.

       **color**